microsoft/azserialconsole/Azure-virtual-machine-serial-console.md

 CentOS images available on Azure have serial console enabled by default.
 For Single User Mode please follow instructions similar to Red Hat Images above.

 ### Access for Oracle Linux
-Oracle Linux Images available on Azure have serial console enabled by default.
+Oracle Linux images available on Azure have serial console enabled by default.
 For Single User Mode please follow instructions similar to Red Hat Images above.

 ### Access for Custom Linux Image
 To enable Serial Console for your custom Linux VM image, enable console in /etc/inittab to run a terminal on ttyS0.
 Below is an example to add this in the inittab file